Etto48/MokaccinoCPP/README.md

 If you receive a duplicate ACK you should send the next chunk relative to the ACK

 ### End to end encryption

+The algorithm used is ECDHE authenticated with ECDSA with hash SHA384 and the curve is secp521r1

+The symmetric key cipher is AES256-GCM and the key is derived with the first 32B of the SHA512 hash of the shared secret

 #### Key exchange